JajaGuto/jubileo/README.md

 Note: depending on the speed of your internet connection this can take a long time.

+## VR Simulation

+You can download and configure the Jubileo's VR HRI framework at <a href='https://github.com/JajaGuto/vr_hri_framework'>this</a> repository.

 ## Structure
 <p align="justify">
 The ROS packages developed for the Jubileo framework aim to provide researchers with a complete base of algorithms that enriches the robot's capabilities, such as computer vision, speech recognition, and robot joint control.
 The framework provides a ROS structure that is compatible with both the real and the simulated robot.
 A simplified overview of the Jubileo's ROS connection nodes is present in image bellow.